marcolenci/dai-dinamici.github.io/content/_index.md

-If you do research in dynamical systems and have anything to do with Italy (nationality, residence, current or past positions in Italian institutions, or you just like us), we encourage you to register to this web site and be part of the group!
+If you do research in dynamical systems and have anything to do with Italy (nationality, residence, current or past positions in Italian institutions, or you just like us), we encourage you to reach out to us on facebook, twitter or via email and become part of the group!
 You can also subscribe to our newsletter, which is a weekly digest of the new content added to the site.
 Use the links in the left-hand column of the page, or the footer, if you are using a mobile device.

 Since the fall of 2020, the community also includes the [**UMI Group